We can help you with genealogy research, translation and more

 He worked professionally for more than thirty years as a genealogical researcher in Madison, Wisconsin, and his specialty was identifying Norwegian immigration patterns of those emigrating from Norway from 1825-1860.
 He was the editor of the series Norwegian Immigrants to the United States, 1825-1850, and is now working on identifying those emigrants from Norway arriving in the years 1851-1860.
 Hedberg is also working on a biographical directory of the earliest Norwegian settlers in Union County, Dakota Territory (South Dakota).
 He serves as Treasurer of the Coon Prairie Cemetery Association, a local Norwegian-American cemetery near Westby, Wisconsin, with many burials of early Norwegian emigrants.
 He also volunteers at Norskedalen Nature and Heritage Center in Coon Valley, Wisconsin, helping to catalog their extensive Norwegian genealogy library collection.
 He also serves as Secretary for the Sons of Norway Foundation Board of Governors, and serves as Treasurer of the Norwegian-American Historical Association in Northfield, Minnesota.
 His website is found at www.familytreeconsultants.com.

 About Study Genealogy

-The Study Genealogy website has permission from Digital Archives to use images for educational purposes in our blog and on our website.
+The Study Genealogy website has permission from The Digital Archives, The Norwegian Historical Data Centre (NHDC) and Dokumentasjonsprosjektet to use images for educational purposes in our blog and on our website.